Oyster River Farm, Durham, New Hampshire, June 21, 2017

 and then, hide the ache and . . . let them go.

-Rodger Martin’s third poetry volume, The Battlefield Guide, (Hobblebush) uses locations on battlefields of the Civil War to reflect upon America today.
-Small Press Review selected The Blue Moon Series (Hobblebush), as its bi-monthly pick of the year.
-A translation of his work, On The Monadnock, appeared in China in 2006.
-His new book of poems in two languages: For All The Tea in Zhōngguó is scheduled for release in 2018.
+Rodger Martin’s third poetry volume The Battlefield Guide, published by Hobblebush Books, uses locations on battlefields of the Civil War to reflect upon America today.
+Small Press Review selected his chapbook The Blue Moon Series (Hobblebush Books) as its bi-monthly pick of the year.
+A translation of his work On The Monadnock appeared in China in 2006.
+His new book of poems For All The Tea in Zhōngguó (Hobblebush Books) is in two languages.